BARDO BRINGS HOME ALEJANDRO GONZÁLEZ IÑÁRRITU

-There’s a famous saying in Mexico that goes “The Three Musketeers are not the same twenty years after.”
-The phrase refers to the toll time takes on the physical and emotional vitality of the characters created by Alexandre Dumas — Porthos, Athos, Aramis, and D’Artagnan — in the sequel to the classic adventure saga.
+There’s a famous saying in Mexico that goes, “The Three Musketeers are not the same 20 years later.”
+The phrase refers to the toll time takes on the physical and emotional vitality of the characters created by Alexandre Dumas — Porthos, Athos, Aramis, and D’Artagnan — in the sequel to the classic adventure novel.
 It suggests that youth will always be more valuable than seniority.

 However, there is another key aspect in the conceptual soul of Amores Perros: Mexico City itself as the central protagonist.
 The country’s capital is captured with its grayish avenues and traffic bottlenecks, its biblically scarred slums juxtaposed against upscale neighborhoods with grizzly secrets hidden behind each door.
 Perhaps not since 1950’s Los olvidados (The Young and the Damned) have we seen Mexico City portrayed as such a powder keg, populated with characters that can do little more than be born, grow up, and die in this urban chaos.